 How Does Your Biological Age Impact Your Overall Wellness and Lifespan?

-Biological age, reflecting the state of the body’s biological markers, correlates more accurately with health outcomes than chronological age.
-A lower biological age is linked to reduced risk of age-related diseases, better physical and cognitive functions, and improved health.
-This measure provides insights into true health status and potential lifespan.
+Biological age, measured by the state of biological markers, provides a better predictor of health outcomes than chronological age.
+Lower biological age is associated with reduced age-related disease risk, improved physical and cognitive health, and extended lifespan.
+It reveals true health status and potential longevity.

 Knowing one’s biological age enables targeted health interventions.
 By identifying markers of accelerated aging, personalized strategies—such as tailored exercise, diet, and medical treatments—can be applied to improve biological age.
 This approach enhances health, extends potential lifespan, and improves quality of life.